-A customizable, AMA data-visualization tool that has been used to locate physician shortage areas and allocate resources is now mobile-friendly and has more publicly accessible data to facilitate research or guide public health decisions.
+A customizable, AMA data-visualization tool that has been used to locate physician shortage areas and allocate resources has been redesigned for easier navigation and more accessible tools such as user tutorials that facilitate research or guide public health decisions.

 The AMA Health Workforce Mapper gives users a snapshot of a region’s health and health care systems.
-This includes health statistics for individual congressional districts, medically underserved areas and populations—plus data for individual Health Professional Shortage Areas for primary care, dental care and behavioral health.
+This includes health statistics for individual congressional districts, medically underserved areas and populations—plus data for individual congressional districts and Health Professional Shortage Areas for primary care, dental care and behavioral health.

 The tool’s Population Health Explorer uses data from the Centers for Disease Control and Prevention to display a variety of health factors, including:

 - Morbidity and mortality rates per health indicator.